-- Natural language processing: to communicate with examiner. ۲ - provided before or during interrogation the problem ation Automated reasoning: to use th core of the problem of 561 questions and to draw new conc Main focus of the answe - auon to answer ۲ - Machine learning: to adapt to new circumstances and to detect and ۲ extrapolate patterns. - Vision (for Total Turing test): to recognize the examiner's actions and various objects presented by the examiner. - Motor control (total test): to act upon objects as requested. - Other senses (total test): such as audition, smell, touch, etc.
+- Natural language processing: to communicate with examiner. - provided before or during interrogation the problem ation questions and to draw new conc Main focus of the problem.

+Automated reasoning: to use the core of the problem ation

+Machine leave! - Machine learning: to adapt to new circumstances and to detect and extrapolate patterns. - Vision (for Total Turing test): to recognize the examiner's actions and various objects presented by the examiner. - Motor control (total test): to act upon objects as requested. - Other senses (total test): such as audition, smell, touch, etc.